kyanroh/BT4222FinalProject/README.md

 Model 5: Hybrid Model <br />

-- To provide a combination of games based on the different models
+- To recommend a combination of games based on the different models

 ## How to Run